 Located in the historic Higbee Building, the Horseshoe Casino Cleveland is a rare casino integrated in the heart of a city, and offers a gaming options.

-Immersed in the heart of the action just blocks from Cleveland-Marshall, East Fourth Street futures top restaurants, live music, world-class comedy, nightlife and even bowling.
+Immersed in the heart of the action just blocks from CSU College of Law, East Fourth Street futures top restaurants, live music, world-class comedy, nightlife and even bowling.

 Only a mile away from the law school, Tower City Center is a multi-purpose urban hotspot with over 100 specialty shops, six full-service restaurants, a food court and an 11-screen theater.